Ron comes from New Zealand, and had a childhood of forest, lakes and natural freedom – which informs his desire now to live a simple life.

 Ron’s approach has been influenced by Taoism and Zen (which were strong influences on the development of Gestalt Psychotherapy in its early days).

-He has a long-standing interest in Jung, alchemy and depth psychology, and his MA (Hons) thesis was on the imaginal (James Hillman‘s term), landscape and the underlying nondual.
+He has a long-standing interest in Jung, alchemy and depth psychology, and his MA (Hons) thesis was on the imaginal (James Hillman‘s term), on landscape and on the underlying nondual.

 He’s interested in creativity, energy, Taoism, Zen, the experience of Eros in life, and how we can live lives that are soulful and imaginative.
 He has an on-line art practice.